THE YEZIDI BLACK SNAKE SACRED SPRING

 They are a fascinating people whose syncretic beliefs are a mélange of Zoroastrianism, Syriac Christianity, Sufi Islam spiced with their own interpretation of all three.
 In other words, they are their own people, no one else like them – peaceful, at ease with themselves, and immensely likeable.

 Their protectors are the Kurds – an extraordinary people in their own right.
-We’ll be visiting Iraqi Kurdistan and the Yezidis once more next year. ((Glimpses of Our Breathtaking World #89 Photo ©Jack Wheeler)
+We’ll be visiting Iraqi Kurdistan and the Yezidis once more soon.
+(Glimpses of Our Breathtaking World #89 Photo ©Jack Wheeler)